Bone Broth for Fertility

 - Benefits the digestive system, by soothing, healing and sealing the gut lining and may relieve leaky gut, IBS, IBD and other gastrointestinal disorders

 - Boosts immunity and is especially helpful during cold and flu season

-- High collagen and mineral content strengthen all connective tissue in the body, giving you strong nails, shiny hair and glowing skin
+- High collagen and mineral content strengthens all connective tissue in the body, giving you strong nails, shiny hair and glowing skin

-It is easy to make your own bone broth at home.
-If you do not fancy making your own, you can source some from your local health food shop or purchase online.
+It’s easy to make your own bone broth at home.
+If you don’t fancy making your own, you can source some from your local health food shop or purchase online.
 We recommend Broth & Co.